stevenbarragan/stevenbarragan.github.io/_includes/resume.md

 [linkedin](https://www.linkedin.com/in/stevenbarragan),
 [github](https://github.com/stevenbarragan)

 > I like thinking and finding the best solutions.
 I love sharing my knowledge and learning from others.
-I try to contribute to open source any time I can (I created this [gem](https://github.com/stevenbarragan/julia_builder) a couple of months ago), I make an effort to increase and maintain really good test coverage.
+I try to contribute to open source any time I can (I created this [gem](https://github.com/stevenbarragan/julia_builder) a couple of months ago).
+I make an effort to increase and maintain really good test coverage.
 I like to learn new things, new language, new paradigms.
 Fast learner. vim lover.
 Rubik's cube solver.

 ### Stackcommerce, ~1.3 years